-Formerly known as the Evening College.
-Prior to June 1994, graduate degrees in Education and Nursing were granted by the Graduate School of Arts & Sciences.
-STM includes Weston Jesuit alumni.
-EX Alumni are individuals who attended Boston College without graduating.
-The Alumnia are individuals who attended Boston College Notice College are counted by their primary (or first received) despite the property of the property of the primary (or first received) despite the primary (or first received) despite
+1 Formerly known as the Evening College.

+2 Prior to June 1994, graduate degrees in Education and Nursing were granted by the Graduate School of Arts & Sciences.
+3 STM includes Weston Jesuit alumni.

+$^{\rm 4}$ EX Alumni are individuals who attended Boston College without graduating.

+Note: Alumni who received more than one degree from Boston College are counted by their primary (or first received) degree only.
+Data as of June 2020.